lhenriquegomescamilo/playing-with-kafka/README.md

 ### Commands

-* To start do kafka you will need use the following commands:
+* To start the apache kafka you will need use the following commands:

 ```bash
 # Startup the zookeper